 Crypto license in Lithuania

-CRYPTOCURRENCY LICENSE IN LITHUANIA
+CRYPTO EXCHANGE LICENSE IN LITHUANIA

-Obtaining a virtual asset service provider license
+Getting a Lithuanian virtual asset service provider VASP license

 Since 2017, our company has been specializing in licensing, consulting, and legal support of crypto businesses in the EU and by now has impressive practical experience.
 We have prepared a comprehensive legal base on AML/CFT issues, developed and implemented efficient algorithms for interaction with the regulator, and acquired many partners from all over the world, among who are payment systems, crypto exchanges, and specialized services.